Do you want to know one of the simplest ways to gain traffic and customers? It’s claiming and optimizing your Google My Business (GMB) listing.

 - Phone Number

-When inputting your address, make sure it matches with the correct coordinates on the map and include the same zip code (5-digit vs. hyphenated 9-digit code) provided on your website.
+When inputting your address, ensure it matches the correct coordinates on the map and include the same zip code (5-digit vs. hyphenated 9-digit code) provided on your website.

-Additionally, it’s better to have a local number as opposed to a national or call center option.
+Additionally, it’s better to have a local number than a national or call center option.

-After you’ve provided NAP, you can focus on two very important pieces of your listing: your business category and your company attributes.
+After you’ve provided NAP, you can focus on two crucial pieces of your listing: your business category and your company attributes.

 Be careful, though.